cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   This is the "tree" view.
-The Cylc GUI has a "table" (of tasks) view.
+   This is the "tree" view:

 .. figure:: ../img/cylc-gui-tree-view.png
    :figwidth: 75%